Course Length: 5 days

 - Analysis performed on unique repair scenarios as well as on typical structural repair manual (SRM) repairs to determine stiffness margins and strength margins of safety.

-- Repair of damaged composite panel using scarfing techniques, laying up the repair, vacuum bagging and curing the repair to help to give the engineers an appreciation for the subtleties involved in obtaining a high-quality repair.
+- Repair of a damaged composite panel using scarfing techniques, laying up the repair, vacuum bagging, and field-level curing the repair to help to give the engineers an appreciation for the subtleties involved in obtaining a high-quality repair.

 - Test coupons are made from both the original laminate and repaired laminates and mechanically tested to determine the strength and stiffness of each.

-- Manufacturing drawings and repair manuals are utilized with the physical repair and combined with the analysis process to experience the real world engineering application of the techniques covered in the course.
+- Manufacturing drawings are utilized with the final repair analysis exercise to experience a real world engineering application of the techniques covered in the course.